Chauddagram Upazila: Language and Culture

-The geo-nature and geographical location of the Chauddagram Upazila have played a role in shaping the language and culture of the people of this Upazila. located in the south-eastern part of Bangladesh, this Upazila is surrounded by the Indian state of Tripura, Dhaka division, and other Upazilas of the Chittagong division. here the main characteristics of the language are the same as in other Upazilas of Bangladesh, yet some diversity can be found. for example, in the spoken language, the sound of great life is largely absent, that is, there is a tendency to simplify the language. the regional language of Chauddagram Upazila is very similar to the language of the dhaka region, the regional language of Lakhsam Upazila is very similar to the language of the Noakhali area. experts believe that Chauddagram has had a huge impact on the language culture of Upazila. the civilization of Chauddagram Upazila is very old. the archaeological artifacts found in this area and the ruins of the Buddhist vihara are known to be the bearers of ancient civilizations.
+The geo-nature and geographical location of the Chauddagram Upazila have played a role in shaping the language and culture of the people of this Upazila. located in the south-eastern part of Bangladesh, this Upazila is surrounded by the Indian state of Tripura, Dhaka division, and other Upazilas of the Chittagong division. here the main characteristics of the dialect are the same as in other Upazilas of Bangladesh, yet some diversity can be found. for example, in the spoken language, the sound of great life is largely absent, that is, there is a tendency to simplify the language. the regional Bengali dialect of Chauddagram Upazila is very similar to the dialect of the Dhaka region, the regional dialect of Lakhsam Upazila has some similarities to the dialect of the Noakhali area.
+Experts believe that Chauddagram has had a huge impact on the culture of Comilla district.
+The civilization of Chauddagram Upazila is very old.
+The archaeological artifacts found in this area and the ruins of the Buddhist vihara are known to be the bearers of ancient civilizations.

 Geography

 Chauddagram is South East of Dhaka.
 It is on the Southern part of Comilla.
-Surrounded by Sadar Dakshin, Tripura, Laksham, and Feni.
+The upazila is bordered by Comilla Sadar Dakshin upazila on the north, Lalmai and Nangalkot upazilas on the west, Feni Sadar upazila of Feni district to the south, and South Tripura and Siphahijala districts of the Indian state of Tripura to the east.